the-turing-way/the-turing-way/book/website/ethical-research/README.md

 We are people <Ismael, Laura, Sophia> currently developing the Ethical Research Chapter of The Turing Way and are super excited to have you here.

 Laura is a PhD student at the University of Essex, UK.
+Ismael is Ethics Research Assistant at the Alan Turing Institute.

 ## Vision and Goal
 Our Vision is to create a framework that supports an ethical research mindset and its practical application within a researcher-driven data science community.